BrentMRPalmer/CSI4107-A2/README.md

 at the start of the `golden_retriever.py` file.
 This includes the set of stopwords to be removed, as well as the NLTK stemmer.

 The preprocessing pipeline handles the preprocessing for both queries and documents.
-The queries call the pipeline from main, whereas the documents call this function as the first step of `load_and_rank`.
 For both queries and documents, a function that orchestrates the preprocessing pipeline is called.
 This method calls four different methods each with distinct responsibilities: